snoonetIRC/website/content/posts/2015/03/12/update-on-snoonets-custom-vhost-program.md

 type: post
 ---

-A month ago, we trialed a new service allowing users to request a custom vhost of their choosing, provided the custom host didn’t contain any slurs or violate any pre-existing network rules.
+A month ago, we trialed a new service allowing users to request a custom vhost of their choosing, provided the custom host didn't contain any slurs or violate any pre-existing network rules.

 Due to consensus among network staff and preparation for potential future network updates, we have decided to end this trial service.